 ORNL data and visualization tools, along with data from other contributors, are available for use by government, industry, academia, and the public on the DOE Bioenergy Knowledge Discovery Framework.

 The Center for BioEnergy Sustainability is a leading resource for dealing with the environmental impacts and the ultimate sustainability of biomass production for conversion to biofuels and bio-based products.
-Its purpose is to use science and analysis to understand the sustainability (environmental, economic, and social) of current and potential future bioenergy production and distribution; to identify approaches to enhance bioenergy sustainability; and to serve as an independent source of the highest quality data and analysis for bioenergy stakeholders and decision makers.
+Its purpose is to use science and analysis to understand the sustainability (environmental, economic, and social) of current and potential future bioenergy production and distribution; to identify approaches to enhance the long-term viability of bioenergy; and to serve as an independent source of the highest quality data and analysis for bioenergy stakeholders and decision makers.

-ORNL researchers invent, evaluate, and improve processes and technologies that increase efficiency in the production of biofuels, biopower, and bioproducts from renewable sources.
-Areas of focus include upgrading of ethanol to hydrocarbons, advanced separation technologies, and new catalysts for bio-oil conversion.
+ORNL researchers invent, evaluate, and improve processes and technologies that increase efficiency in the production of biofuels and bioproducts from renewable sources.
+Areas of focus include upgrading of ethanol to hydrocarbons, advanced separation technologies, such as novel membranes, and new catalysts for bio-oil conversion.

 Oak Ridge National Laboratory is managed by UT-Battelle for the Department of Energy